-We are pleased to offer three 6-week Heritage Weaving Placements, 21st June to 29th July 2022.
+We are pleased to offer three 6-week Heritage Skills Student Weaving Placements from 4th July to 12th August 2023.

-We are now inviting applications from those studying woven textiles or anyone with experience or interest in working with textiles to apply for a six-week placement.
+We invite applications from those studying woven textiles or anyone with experience or interest in working with textiles to apply for a six-week placement.

-- Learn about the care and operation of our Victorian machinery, including our waterwheel, winding frames, creel and warping drum and our tappet and dobby looms.
+- Learn about the care and operation of our Victorian machinery, including our waterwheel, winding frames, creel and warping drum, and tappet and dobby looms.

 - Learn about our weaving capabilities.
 Depending on where we are in our programme and progress, you will have the opportunity, when required, to assist with specific tasks, for instance, threading up a loom, winding bobbins and pirns, warping and the art of hand twisting.